Amazon Pay for Alexa Skills FAQ

 - Test and certify your Alexa skill.

-Alexa offers a new sales channel for brands and merchants who want to sell their products and services through their Alexa skills.
-With Amazon Pay for Alexa Skills, you can use Amazon’s simple voice purchasing flow to sell physical goods or services (like event tickets, transportation, and flower delivery).
+With Amazon Pay for Alexa Skills, you can use a voice purchasing flow to sell physical goods or services (like event tickets, transportation, and flower delivery)./p>

 Can a charitable organization build a skill that uses Amazon Pay for Alexa Skills and then use it to accept donations?

-A charitable organization can accept charitable contributions through Alexa Donations, which does not require Alexa skill development.
+A charitable organization can accept charitable contributions in USD through Alexa Donations, which does not require Alexa skill development.
 For more information, see the Amazon Pay FAQ for charitable organizations.

+Yes, they're different.
 Every skill requires certification before it is added to the Alexa skill store.
-See the requirements for skills that allow purchases.
+See the Certify your Skill with Amazon Pay.

 Does Amazon Pay for Alexa Skills support one-time purchases, subscriptions, and trial subscriptions?